LVH-IT/TwitchCategoryChangeDetector/README.md

 ## Usage
-Download the latest release and contine with "How to setup".
-There are no prerequisites when using the already compiled binary file.
-But if you want you can also compile the code yourself as explained below.
+### Supported Operating Systems
+Linux and Windows only

 ### How to setup
+There are no prerequisites when using the precompiled binary file, which you can download from the releases section.
+Though if you want you can also compile the code yourself as explained below.

 The executable needs an audio file in it's directory called "juntos.ogg" in order to notify the user of a category change, but you can also change the audio filename in the config.json file.
 Your audio file has to use the vorbis codec however (usually .ogg files) or the program will not work.
 I got my sound from here: https://notificationsounds.com/message-tones/juntos-607